sara-nl/swiftdocs/source/Pages/Clients/awscli.rst

 .. image:: /Images/enabling_bucket_versioning.png

 It is not possible to turn off bucket versioning completely.
 However, it is possible to suspend it.
-This can be done for example by:
+This can be done by:

 .. code-block:: console